 The Cyc Knowledge Base (KB) is a formalized representation of a vast quantity of fundamental human knowledge: facts, rules of thumb, and heuristics for reasoning about the objects and events of everyday life.
 This knowledge is represented in a formal language, CycL.
 The KB consists of terms and assertions which relate those terms.
 These assertions include both simple facts (i.e., ground assertions) and rules.

-At the present time, the Cyc KB contains over five hundred thousand terms, including about seventeen thousand types of relations, and about seven million assertions relating these terms.
+At the present time, the Cyc KB contains almost 2 million terms, including about 42,000 types of relations, and about 24,500,000 assertions relating these terms.
 New assertions are continually added to the KB through a combination of automated and manual means.
 Many more concepts can be expressed functionally, thereby enabling the automatic creation of millions of non-atomic terms, such as (LiquidFn Nitrogen) being used to describe liquid nitrogen.
 Additionally, Cyc adds a vast number of assertions to the KB by itself as a result of the inferencing process.